Kontenty/crud-prisma-fastify/readme.md

 - clone repo and run `npm install`
 - run postgresql i.e. `sudo service postrgresql start` or in docker
-- provide user name and password in `.env` file (user has to have permission for CREATE DATABASE)
+- provide postgres user name and password in `.env` file (user has to have permission for CREATE DATABASE)
+- initialize db: `npx prisma migrate dev`
-- run `npm start`
+- run api with `npm start`
-- open localhost:5000/docs for swagger api testing
+- open [localhost:5000/docs](http//localhost:5000/docs) for api testing with swagger